Sleep Disorders (PDQ®)–Patient Version

 - Other health problems not related to cancer may cause a sleep disorder.

-There are many reasons a cancer patient may have trouble sleeping, including:
+There are many reasons you may have trouble sleeping, including:

 Tumors may cause sleep problems.